The VW Carburettor

 You may find it easiest to simply note where the clamp goes on the cable end in this position (wide open), then let up on the pedal and make the connection with the system relaxed.
 Or, if working by myself, I find that I can come very close by adjusting the cable as follows: With the idle screw against the very bottom of the stepped cam, pull the cable back finger-tight and snug down the screw to secure the cable.
 It takes three hands -- I use my channel lock pliers and hold the end of the cable to the throttle lever while I tighten the screw with the other hand.

 - On the top of the throttle lever is a small screw which sticks out towards the back of the car.
 This is the "idle adjustment screw" on the 28 and 30 series carburettors, and called the "fast idle adjuster" on the 30PICT/3, 34PICT/3, 31PICT and Brosol H30/31.
+It is important to note that the fast idle adjuster sitting on the stepped cam has a different function the old 28 and 30 series carburettors (those with a single adjusting screw in the left side), compared to the newer carburettors with two adjusting screws in the left side.

 Note: You can test the operation of the idle cutoff valve solenoid very easily.
-Turn on the ignition (don't start the car), and pull off the wire on the solenoid.
+Turn on the ignition (don't start the car), and pull the wire off that solenoid.
 Touch the wire back onto the connector, and you should hear a clicking sound as the valve inside moves.
 If you do not hear a clicking sound, check to make sure there is power (12 volts) to the wire (small trouble light, voltmeter, etc.).
 Replace the solenoid if necessary.
 If it's not working, you won't get a proper idle, and you'll get rough running at traffic speeds, too.

 - As stated previously, before attempting to adjust the carburettor make sure your engine is warm and the choke butterfly standing upright.
 Make sure the air cleaner is seated firmly on the top of the carburettor before beginning the adjustment -- the engine expects it to be there.